utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

       * [Using user group function in UTOL (for Course Instructors / TAs)](/en/utol/lecturers/settings/user_groups/)

     * Click the group name to see the enrolled students who belong to the group.
-  * “Select Enrolled Students”
+  * “Select Enrolled Student(s)”

     * To make the content available to specific students, you can select them individually from the list of enrolled students.

     * A list of enrolled students will be displayed, so check the boxes of the students who you want to make the material available to.

 When you have finished filling in, click the “Confirm” button to proceed.
-The “Check Registration Information screen” page will open, so please check the details and click the “Register” button.
+The “Check Registration Confirm of registration” page will open, so please check the details and click the “Register” button.

 ![](./04-settings-confirm.png)